jakearchibald/jakearchibald.com/static-build/posts/2018/02/third-party-css-is-not-safe/index.md

 ---
 title: Third party CSS is not safe
 date: 2018-02-27 14:47:46
+summary:
-summary: A few days ago there was a lot of chatter about a ['keylogger' built in CSS](https://github.com/maxchehab/CSS-Keylogging), but the real problem is thinking that third party content is 'safe'.
+  A few days ago there was a lot of chatter about a ['keylogger' built in CSS](https://github.com/maxchehab/CSS-Keylogging), but the real problem is thinking that third party content is 'safe'.
-mindframe: ""
+mindframe: ''
-image: ""
+image: null
-meta: ""
+meta: ''
 ---

 A few days ago there was a lot of chatter about a ['keylogger' built in CSS](https://github.com/maxchehab/CSS-Keylogging).